-Immediately after the end of the Siege of Malta in 1565, the Order of the Knights of Malta built a new city, Valletta, on the Xiberras peninsula so as to strengthen their defenses and fortify the Order’s position in Malta.
-The foundation stone of Valletta was laid by the Grandmaster of the Order, Jean Parisot de la Valette on 28 March 1566, in Our Lady of Victories Church.
+Immediately after the end of the Siege of Malta in 1565, the Order of the Knights of Malta built a new city, Valletta, on the Xiberras peninsula.
+This was done to strengthen their defences and fortify the Order’s position in Malta.
+The Grandmaster of the Order, Jean Parisot de la Valette laid Valletta’s foundation stone on 28 March 1566, in Our Lady of Victories Church.

 Considering that Valletta is one of Europe’s smallest capital cities it has such a wealth of historical buildings with many churches, palaces and monuments.
-In fact, the city is so small that all the main sights can easily be reached on foot.
+In fact, the city is so small that one can easily reach all the main sights on foot.

-Valletta was awarded the prestigious title of European Capital of Culture 2018.
+Valletta was the European Capital of Culture in 2018.

 The 7 megalithic temples

-The 7 megalithic temples date back to the period between 3,600 BC and 2,500 BC and are found on the islands of Malta and Gozo.
+The 7 megalithic temples date back to the period between 3,600 BC and 2,500 BC and one can find them on the islands of Malta and Gozo.

-The Ggantija temples are known to be the oldest, free-standing monuments in the world and are said to pre-date the Egyptian pyramids by at least 1,000 years.
+The Ggantija temples are probably the oldest, free-standing monuments in the world.
+They are likely to pre-date the Egyptian pyramids by at least 1,000 years.